jdonaldson/golgi/Readme.md

 The MetaGolgi instance expects a signature of `TReq->(TReq->TRet)->TRet`.
 This signature provides the request parameter, and a function that calls the next middleware method.
-The final default middleware method contains the actual API call itself.
+Eventually, the route function itself is called.
 This enables middleware methods to intercept specific route traffic, and perform certain modifications (modifying headers, or pre-emptively returning a given response).

 In order to use a MetaGolgi, it's necessary to extend a base `MetaGolgi` instance.
 This special class will ensure that every public instance method has